Last Updated on October 24, 2023 by Sorin Petroj

 Practice Thinking Positive: A positive mental attitude refers to a positive view of oneself, behavior, and the future.
 When an athlete has a positive mental attitude, they believe that even when losing seems imminent.
 Hard work can eventually lead to victory.

 These athletes accept themselves and their abilities while remaining confident, believing they will succeed in life and on the court.

 Timo Boll – Mental Strength

-What are different thoughts you can have while playing table tennis to help you: -build confidence -create persistence in your shots -train yourself to stay focused -reduce negative thoughts?
+What are different thoughts you can have while playing table tennis to help you: -build confidence -create persistence in your shots -train yourself to stay focused -and reduce negative thoughts.